com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h5> French population</h5>

-We have in total 2 categories of datasets, used in our project to describe the french population :
+We have in total 2 categories of datasets, used in our project for describing the french population :

-	* Description of the population based on age (5-year and 119-year age groups) and gender per year and per region/department
+    - Description based on <u>age</u> (19-year age groups) and <u>gender</u> per year and per region/department (between 2002 and 2017)
-	* Description of the population based on revenue and taxes per year and per region only
+    - Description based on <u>revenue and taxes</u> per year and per region only (between 2002 and 2015)

-We obtained this data from a french government agency called "INSEE" (National Institute of statistical and economics studies).

-At first, these datasets were splitted by year and some of them were written manually (some of the columns were not aligned).
-Consequently, we had to clean and pre-process this data in order to group it in one single dataframe (for every category) by creating a "year" column and in the first category a "gender" because it was previously only a header.
+Also, we had to clean and pre-process this data in order to group it in one single dataframe (for every category) by creating a "year" column or a "gender" categorical column (previously headers in the excel files).

-Overall, the quality of the data is good because the origin is a well-renowned government agency.

 <h4><ins> British Part </ins></h4>
 <h5> UK election</h5>